Key Takeaways

 Dressing changes: Patients are typically instructed to change the surgical dressing daily (or as directed) and keep the incision site dry.
 Dressings should be sterile and non-adherent to avoid disturbing the wound during removal.

-Swelling control: Elevation, ice application (20 minutes on, 20 minutes off for the first 48 hours), and compression garment wear are the primary strategies.
-Compression garments usually continue for 3-4 weeks, reducing fluid accumulation and supporting tissue remodeling.
+Swelling control: Ice application (20 minutes on, 20 minutes off for the first 48 hours) and a compression garment after surgery are the primary strategies.
+Compression garments usually continue for 3-4 weeks, reducing fluid accumulation and preventing a seroma (a fluid pocket under the skin) while supporting tissue remodeling.

 Medication support: Surgeons may prescribe analgesics for pain (typically manageable within 3-5 days) and antibiotics to prevent infection.
-The template should reference that pain should decrease progressively; persistent pain may signal a complication.
+The template should note that pain should decrease steadily.
+Persistent or worsening pain may signal a complication.

-The recovery trajectory is divided into distinct phases, each with specific restrictions designed to protect the implant during the critical remodeling period.
+Bicep implant recovery unfolds in distinct phases, each with specific restrictions designed to protect the implant during the critical remodeling period.

-• Days 3-7 (Early phase): Light arm movement allowed.
+- Days 3-7 (early phase): Light arm movement allowed.
 Avoid raising the arm above shoulder height.
 No pushing or pulling.
-Incision remains healing; excessive motion risks wound separation.
+The incision is still healing, and excessive motion risks wound separation.

-Variation is important: recovery timelines differ by surgeon technique, implant size, and individual healing.
-The template should emphasize that these are general guidelines and the surgeon’s specific instructions take precedence.
+Recovery timelines differ by surgeon technique, implant size, and individual healing.
+The template should make clear that these are general guidelines, and that the surgeon’s specific instructions always take precedence.

-Automating follow-up appointment reminders via automated appointment reminders ensures patients attend each scheduled checkpoint, where the surgeon clears them to progress to the next phase.
-This prevents patients from self-advancing and risking complications.
+Sending follow-up appointment reminders automatically makes sure patients attend each scheduled checkpoint, where the surgeon clears them to move to the next phase.
+This stops patients from self-advancing and risking complications.

 Why a standardized aftercare template matters

-Clinics that pair the template with Pabau’s digital forms and patient portal gain a complete aftercare workflow: deliver, track, remind, and document-all within the patient’s treatment record.
-Book a demo to see how integrated aftercare management works in practice.
+Practices that pair the template with Pabau’s digital forms and patient portal get a complete aftercare workflow — deliver, track, remind, and document, all inside the patient’s treatment record.
+Book a demo to see how Pabau sends, tracks, and stores aftercare instructions against each patient record.

 Continue your research